Last Updated: December 2, 2025

 IMG’s iTravelInsured Choice policy is another stellar option for pre-existing condition coverage.
 It’s one of few plans to include a 21-day Time-Sensitive Period, giving travelers a better chance of qualifying for coverage compared to plans with shorter windows.
 This plan provides $100,000 in Primary Emergency Medical coverage and $500,000 in Medical Evacuation coverage, which surpasses our baseline recommendation for trips abroad.

-Unlike many policies imposing age restrictions, iTravelInsured Choice has no age limits, making it accessible for senior travelers that want pre-existing condition coverage.
+Unlike many policies imposing age restrictions, iTravelInsured Choice has no age limits, making it accessible for senior travelers who want pre-existing condition coverage.

 On average, travel insurance with pre-existing condition coverage costs roughly $38/day.

-This is based off of Squaremouth sales data of 27,000+ travelers that purchased pre-ex coverage in the past 12 months.
-The average policy with this benefit cost $577 with a trip length of 15 days.
+This is based on Squaremouth sales data of 27,000+ travelers that purchased pre-ex coverage in the past 12 months.
+The average premium for plans with this benefit cost travelers $577 with an average trip length of 15 days.

 A Pre-Existing Condition Waiver is an optional benefit in some travel insurance policies that removes the standard exclusion for pre-existing medical conditions.
 Without this waiver, most policies won’t cover trip cancellations, interruptions, or medical emergencies related to a known health issue.